-The Top Coworking Statistics to Consider in 2019 (Editor’s Choice)
+The Top Coworking Industry Statistics (Editor’s Choice)

-- 43% of businesses believe a good coworking space should foster team building and collaboration.
+- 43% of businesses believe a good coworking space should foster team building and collaboration

-- In the US, the number of people using coworking spaces increased from 300 in 2010 to 4,000 in 2017.
+- In the US, the number of people using coworking spaces increased from 300 in 2010 to 4,000

-- By 2022, 13% of businesses outside the US will use shared workspaces.
+- By 2022, 13% of businesses outside the US will use shared workspaces

-- The number of workers using these spaces will almost double between 2017 and 2022.
+- The number of workers using these spaces will almost double between 2017 and 2022

-Coworking Space Statistics
+General Coworking Space Statistics

-The first hackerspace, called C-base, was created back in 1995 in Berlin.
+Hackerspaces are considered the precursor to co-working spaces.
 At the time, the focus was more on providing a space where people could collaborate—it offered more than just a desk and chair to use.
 Since then, these spaces have evolved to incorporate many more benefits.
 It was a pivotal moment in the history of coworking.

-2. 55% of those using a coworking space still work in the same one they started out in.
+2. 55% of those using a coworking space still work in the same one they started in.

 3. We’re moving away from the traditional 9 to 5 working model.

-According to data gathered on coworking spaces, Statista found that 80% of people in Japan see flexible working as the way of the future.
+According to workplace statistics data gathered on coworking spaces, Statista found that 80% of people in Japan see flexible working as the way of the future.
 In Germany, this number drops to 68%.
 All over the world, we’re redefining the limits of what the typical work environment is like.

 5. 60% of coworking space providers admit it’s challenging to sign up new members.